aldettinger/camel-quarkus-workshop/README.md

 2021-12-16 14:39:37,014 INFO  [route2] (Camel (camel-1) thread #0 - timer://produceEventsSteadily) Received event with headers[id=2, importance=1] AND body[10]
 ```

-Indeed, for the purpose of this exercise, the application is producing 3 consecutive events each 3 seconds.
+Indeed, for the purpose of this exercise, the application is producing a group 3 consecutive events each 3 seconds.
 Please note that those events have a header named `id`, another header named `importance` and finally a body.
 Both the headers and the body have an integer value.
 In Camel, there are more than just headers and body, but describing all those attributes is not in scope for this exercise.